 Minimalistic and aesthetic art journals

 I love the minimalistic style but I often fail at doing it.
-It’s probably because I can’t stop at using just one art supply.
-I like making a mess with paints and try so many different things at once.
+It’s probably because I can’t stop using just one art supply.
+I like making a mess with paints and trying so many different things at once.

 However, these aesthetic and minimal art journal pages are so beautiful, and if you’re interested, you can start with this style.

-It usually requires more gluing than painting and it involves playing with the color combinations.
+It usually requires more gluing than painting and it involves playing with color combinations.

 How to start?